rust-lang/rust/src/doc/rustc-dev-guide/src/diagnostics.md

 error: the fobrulator needs to be krontrificated
 ```

-When code or an identifier must appear in an message or label, it should be
+When code or an identifier must appear in a message or label, it should be
 surrounded with single acute accents \`.

 ### Error explanations